 **The recipe card linked below gives exact amounts, directions, hints, and tricks for making this roast beef slider recipe perfect every time.

-How to Make these Beef Sliders
+How to Make These Sliders

-Be sure to start preheating your oven so by the time you have everything assembled, your sliders are ready to go into the oven.
+Be sure to start preheating your oven so by the time you have everything assembled, your French dip sliders are ready to go into the oven.
 Prepare your roasting dish with parchment paper for easy cleanup!

 Cut the tray buns in half HORIZONTALLY.
 Leave the bottom portion of the buns and set the top portion aside for the moment.